Join a Club

 Mu Alpha Theta

 The philosophy club was established by William Willis a recent graduate and current Yale student.
 As its origin indicates the club is fueled by the intellectual curiosity of students who seek to discuss and explore topics they encounter as they wind their way towards crafting a personal understanding of the world.
-Socrates wandered into the room once muttering “An examined life is not worth living.” but he found he need not linger here as these students earnestly endeavor to examine the life and its meaning in dialogue with each other.
+Plato wandered into the room once muttering “An unexamined life is not worth living.” but he found he need not linger here as these students earnestly endeavor to examine the life and its meaning in dialogue with each other.

 Speech and Debate